SauravDharwadkar/heroku-code-server/README.md

 ## 🧐 About <a name = "about"></a>

-This is heroku app that allow you to run vscode web version "code-server" also it impliment rclone with sftp along with vscode sftp plugin to access files from multiple clouds supported by rclone .
+This is heroku app that allow you to run vscode web version "code-server" also it implement rclone with sftp along with vscode sftp plugin to access files from multiple clouds supported by rclone .

 ## 🏁 Getting Started <a name = "getting_started"></a>